Saturday Morning All-You-Can-Eat-Cereal Cartoon Party!Various, 1965-1985

 Jammies Encouraged!
 ALL-YOU-CAN-EAT CEREAL!!!!!!!!!!!!!!

-Kier-La Janisse is a film writer and programmer, Editor-in-Chief of Spectacular Optical Publications, founder of The Miskatonic Institute of Horror Studies and the Festival Director of Monster Fest in Melbourne, Australia.
-She is the author of A Violent Professional: The Films of Luciano Rossi (FAB Press, 2007) and House of Psychotic Women: An Autobiographical Topography of Female Neurosis in Horror and Exploitation Films (FAB Press, 2012).
-She co-edited and published the anthology books KID POWER!
-(Spectacular Optical, 2014) and Satanic Panic: Pop-Cultural Paranoia in the 1980s (Spectacular Optical, 2015), and is currently co-editing the book Yuletide Terror: Christmas Horror on Film and Television (with Paul Corupe), writing the book A Song From the Heart Beats the Devil Every Time about children’s programming from 1965-1985 and a monograph about Monte Hellman’s Cockfighter.
-She also is in development on a narrative television series based on her book House of Psychotic Women with Rook Films.
+Kier-La Janisse is a film writer and programmer, Owner/Artistic Director of Spectacular Optical Publications and founder of The Miskatonic Institute of Horror Studies.
+She is the author of A Violent Professional: The Films of Luciano Rossi (2007) and House of Psychotic Women: An Autobiographical Topography of Female Neurosis in Horror and Exploitation Films (2012) and co-edited and published the anthology books KID POWER!
+(2014), Satanic Panic: Pop-Cultural Paranoia in the 1980s (2015), Lost Girls: The Phantasmagorical Cinema of Jean Rollin (2017) and Yuletide Terror: Christmas Horror on Film and Television (2017).
+She is currently writing A Song From the Heart Beats the Devil Every Time: Children’s Programming and the Counterculture, 1965-1985, as well as a monograph about Monte Hellman’s Cockfighter and is in development on a narrative television series based on her book House of Psychotic Women with Rook Films.